File structures (malcat.struct)

 fields

 A record or array can itself be composed of other sub-records or sub-arrays, there is no limit on the depth of fields.
 Most of the time, a structure’s level-0 field is a record or an array, but it can be an atomic field too in some cases.
-The root object containing all level-0 fields is the malcat.struct
+The root object containing all level-0 fields is the analysis.struct

 variable of type FileStructure